 "Wisdom," The Doctor breathed as he shook his head, "Rose Tyler, wonder of the universe."

 "Well experience either kills you or makes you wise."

-"So now we just have to wait for Jenny and Jack to let us out of here and then I'll start teaching Jenny to fly the TARDIS," The Doctor jumped to his feet and grinned, "This is going to be fantastic."
+"So now we just have to wait for Jenny and Jack to let us out of here and then I'll start teaching Jenny to fly the TARDIS," the Doctor said jumping to his feet.
+His smile was smaller, but more natural now.
+"This is going to be fantastic."

-Jenny jumped from Jack's desk and ran into the main room.
+Jenny jumped up from Jack's desk and ran into the main room.
 She stopped long enough to hug Martha and Jack before stepping into the TARDIS.
 Jack laughed as he heard Jenny shout from the inside, "I know you told me, but I still can't quite believe it.
 It really is bigger on the inside."

-Rose Tyler backed away from the console to lean against the railings as the Doctor took his daughter's hands and placed them gently on certain controls.
-His total focus was on Jenny and the controls and the girl was completely focused on the instructions she was being given.
-Rose tightened her grip on the rail as the TARDIS jerked as Jenny had a move too fast.
+Meanwhile, Rose Tyler backed away from the console to lean against the railings as the Doctor took his daughter's hands and placed them gently on certain controls.
+His focus was on Jenny and the controls and the girl was completely focused on the instructions she was being given.
+Rose tightened her grip on the rail as the TARDIS jerked as Jenny turned a lever too fast.
 The Doctor quickly corrected it and helped ease the girl's hands back into the proper positions.
 Jenny grinned widely as the Doctor slowly took his hands off of hers and pointed to the make instrument she needed to use.